Mandan's record very misleading

 The Braves are yet to win, but the three teams they have played -- West Fargo Sheyenne, No. 5 Bismarck and No. 1 Century -- have not lost.

-It took a half-court heave by Century's Will Ware at the horn to keep Mandan from winning at the No. 1 Patriots' gym on Friday night.
-An epic performance by Bismarck's Treysen Eaglestaff (42 points, 8 assists, 7 rebounds, 4 steals, 3 blocks), kept the Braves out of the win column a couple days earlier.
+It took a half-court heave by Century's Will Ware at the horn to keep Mandan from winning at the No. 1 Patriots' gym on Dec.
+10. An epic performance by Bismarck's Treysen Eaglestaff (42 points, 8 assists, 7 rebounds, 4 steals, 3 blocks), kept the Braves out of the win column a couple days earlier.

 Other than senior star Aaron Grubb, the Braves are breaking in basically a new team, which is a big reason coach Brandon Schafer is so upbeat despite the tough start standings-wise.